Structural Nested Mean Models Under Parallel Trends Assumptions: Introduction

+We note that throughout we are assuming availability of panel data, i.e. data on the same units over time, with repeated outcome measures.
+(Units might be geographic and their outcomes composites of individual residents, such as unemployment rate in a county.
+In this case, our method would not require that the same individual residents are surveyed at each time point to ascertain the geographic unit level outcomes.)
+We also stress that while many SNMM studies consider settings with an outcome measured only once at the end of follow up, the methods in this paper require repeated outcome measurements.

 The organization of the paper is as follows.
-In Section 2, we establish notation, assumptions, and review SNMMs.
-In Section 3, we identify and provide a doubly robust estimator for the parameters of a coarse SNMM under our parallel trends assumption.
-In Section 4, we identify and provide a doubly robust estimator of standard SNMM parameters under our parallel trends assumption.
-In Section 5, we consider SNMMs for multiplicative effects.
-In Section 6, we explain how to estimate the parameters of general regime SNMMs under a parallel trends assumption and how to estimate the optimal regime via an optimal regime SNMM under parallel trends assumptions plus an additional no effect modification by unobserved confounders assumption.
-In Section 7, we present two applications to real data, a coarse SNMM of effects of bank deregulation on housing prices and a standard SNMM of effects of floods on flood insurance take-up.
-In Section 8, we discuss some extensions, including descriptions of how to estimate controlled direct effects and perform sensitivity analysis for violations of conditional parallel trends.
-The theme of the paper is that it is fruitful to use structural nested mean models under DiD assumptions.
+In Section \ref{background}, we introduce notation, state assumptions, and describe causal contrasts that can be targeted by additive SNMMs.
+In Section \ref{section_id_est}, we establish identification and provide estimators for the parameters of an additive SNMM under our parallel trends assumption.
+In Section \ref{mult_snmm}, we extend our results to SNMMs for multiplicative effects.
+In Section \ref{section_general}, we discuss estimation of the optimal regime via an optimal regime SNMM under parallel trends assumptions for all regimes plus an additional `no effect modification by unobserved confounders' assumption.
+In Section \ref{section_real_data}, we present several applications to real data, including effects of Medicaid expansion on uninsurance rates, effects of floods on flood insurance take-up, and effects of temperature on crop yields.
+In Section \ref{section_sens}, we discuss sensitivity analysis for violations of conditional parallel trends.
+In Section \ref{section_other_work}, we situate the contributions of this paper within the time-varying DiD literature.
+We explain why our parallel trends assumption (which was concurrently proposed by \citet{renson2023identifying}), might be more plausible than alternative assumptions common in the DiD literature (e.g. \citet{callaway2021difference}) in the presence of time-varying confounders.
+In Section \ref{section_conclusion}, we conclude.
+The theme of the paper is that it can be fruitful to use SNMMs under assumptions similar to those that have traditionally justified DiD.